elves/elvish/website/ref/builtin.md

     ▶ 101
     ```

-    Strings, and in future, other sequence types are also possible:
+    Strings, and in future, other sequence types are also supported:

     ```elvish-transcript
     ~> count lorem